-The variety of topics and skills covered gives geographers a variety of career opportunities, which include personnel management, estate management, tourism, town planning The subject supports landscape architecture. applications to a wide range of higher education courses from Law to Earth Science.
+The variety of topics and skills covered gives geographers a variety of career opportunities, which include personnel management, estate management, tourism, town planning and landscape architecture.
+The subject supports applications to a wide range of higher education courses from Law to Earth Science.